Thalictrum, Pigamon: planting, cultivation and companion planting

 - Stake large specimens that are very sensitive to wind if necessary.

 - During dry and hot periods, mulch and water very regularly in the evening.
-It withstands summer heat, provided that watering is daily.
+It tolerates summer heat, provided watering is daily.

 - Pruning is not necessary: simply remove faded flowers regularly to prolong flowering and prevent excessive self-seeding.